amorgado70/englishisfun/README.md

 # englishisfun
-Site with games to learning English.
-Technologies used are C# .NET HTML CSS jQuery Ajax MySQL.
+Site with games to help English learners develop their vocabulary.
+Technologies used are C# .NET HTML CSS jQuery Ajax MySQL. http://www.englishisfun.club/